Shannon Worrell: Early career and Three Wishes

 Worrell's first album, Three Wishes, was released in 1994 on her own label, Super Duke Records.
-The album, co-produced by John Alagia, was recorded in a basement studio in Northern Virginia and comprises nine original songs in a mostly acoustic setting.
-Collaborators on the album included Tim Reynolds, the Dave Matthews Band's LeRoi Moore, and Matthews himself, who sang backing vocals on "Eleanor."
-Haines Fullerton participated as well, writing vocal arrangements for the album.
+The album, co-produced by John Alagia, was recorded in a basement studio in Northern Virginia and comprises nine original songs.
+Collaborators on the album included Tim Reynolds, the Dave Matthews Band's LeRoi Moore, and Matthews himself, who sang backing vocals on "Eleanor and See Jane" Haines Fullerton participated as well, writing vocal arrangements for the album.

 Monsoon and September 67

 Between 1995 and 1998, Worrell collaborated with a number of Charlottesville area musicians in various group settings.
 The first to form was a trio collaboration with Kristin Asbury and Lauren Hoffman initially called Monsoon.
 During this time period, the group appeared on the Dear Charlottesville compilation to support the local club scene.

 Initially, all three members were contributors to Monsoon.
 However, Hoffman ultimately decided she wanted to go her own way and left the band, eventually signing a contract with Virgin Records.
 Worrell and Asbury continued as a duo under the name September 67.
 The group signed to The Enclave, an indie label affiliated with EMI, and released the album Lucky Shoe at the end of 1996.
 Lucky Shoe was produced by David Lowery of Camper Van Beethoven and Cracker and featured contributions from Bryan Harvey, John Alagia (who co-wrote "Little Lantern Face"), and the backing musicians from Sparklehorse.

 The tour behind Lucky Shoe saw them supporting Wilco's "Being There" tour, and participating in Lilith Fair '97.
 During the Lilith Fair tour, the group recorded a live song called "Steve Malkmus is a Fucking Snob," which appeared as a non-album track on the EP "What's Wrong with Alice."
 The song earned the band some controversy and a mention in Rolling Stone.

 When The Enclave was acquired by Virgin Records, Worrell's contract was not picked up, and the band made the decision to go their separate ways.